WhatIETF/draft-jennings-dispatch-new-media/draft-jennings-dispatch-new-media.md

 See https://github.com/fluffy/ietf/blob/master/snowflake/draft-jennings-dispatch-snowflake.md

 All that is needed to discover the connectivity is way to:

-Gather some IP/ports that may work using TURN relay, STUN, and local addresses A controller, which might be running in the cloud,  to tell a client to send a STUN packet and the client enforces normal STUN rate limits.
+* Gather some IP/ports that may work using TURN relay, STUN, and local addresses.
+* A controller, which might be running in the cloud, to inform a client to send a STUN packet and the client enforces normal STUN rate limits.
-The receiver tells of the STUN packet informas the controller of what it received The controller can tell the sender the secret that was in the packet to prove consent of the receiver and then the sending client can allow media to flow over that connection
+* The receiver updates the controller on the received STUN packet.
+* The controller can tell the sender the secret that was in the packet to prove consent of the receiver and then the sending client can allow media to flow over that connection.

 ## New Stun

 The speed of setting up a new media flow is often determined by how many STUN checks need to be done.
 If the STUN packets are smaller, then the stun checks can be done faster without risk of causing congestion.
-The STUN server and client sharing a secret that they use for authentication and encryption.
+The STUN server and client share a secret that they use for authentication and encryption.
 When talking to a public STUN server this secret is the empty string.

 ### Stun Request

 A STUN request consists of the following TLVs:

-* a magic number that uniquely identifies this as a STUN request packet with minimal risk of collision the when multiplexing.
+* a magic number that uniquely identifies this as a STUN request packet with minimal risk of collision when multiplexing.

 * a transaction ID that uniquely identifies this request and does not change in retransmissions of the same request.